lmc-eu/spirit-design-system/packages/web-react/src/components/FileUploader/README.md

 # FileUploader

 The FileUploader implementation is used to select files either by selecting files from the device itself, or by drag and drop if the device supports it.
-React package extends [web package][FileUploader].
+React package extends [web package][file-uploader].

 ## Usage